Key takeaways

 What Score Is Typically Needed for College Credit?

-Most colleges award credit for a 3 or higher, but the details vary.
+Most colleges award credit for a 3 or higher, but the details vary depending on the college you choose.

 Examples: